LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

 Editor’s Note: Researchers have found multiple solutions to this problem that will let you use almost every existing LED bulb as a LiFi router.
 Read more about the findings from here.

-Further, LED bulbs with inbuilt hardware that support LiFi communication have debuted very recently in the market.
+Further, LED bulbs with in-built hardware that support LiFi communication have debuted very recently in the market.
 For integration with existing LEDs sans the inbuilt hardware, one would need extra adapters for their devices, maybe at least one for every room.
 Needless to say, this further increases the cost and good ol’ WiFi suddenly seems a much better option to stick with.

-Even if you decide to deal with the cost of LEDs and LiFi adapters and are waiting eagerly to make your house conducive to use LiFi, there’s still one major problem which would leave a huge hole in your pocket – New network wiring settings.
+Even if you decide to deal with the cost of LEDs and LiFi adapters and are waiting eagerly to make your house conducive to use LiFi, there’s still one major problem that would leave a huge hole in your pocket – New network wiring settings.

 The Non-Temporary Or Nearly Permanent Problems With LiFi